sleepymalc/MahjongBrick/README.md

 ## Launch

-To play MahjongBrick, download [`index.html`](https://github.com/sleepymalc/MahjongBrick/blob/master/index.html) and open it with your browser.
+To play MahjongBrick, download [`index.html`](./index.html) and open it with your browser.
 > Due to copy-right of the source images we used, we didn't provide the source code and the source images.
 If you're interested buying the images, please directly contact authors.

 ## About Honor Code

-If there is the same project in the future in VG101, it is the responsibility of JI students not to copy or modify these codes, or TeX files because it is against the Honor Code.
+If there is the same project in the future in VG100, it is the responsibility of JI students not to copy or modify these codes because it is against the Honor Code.
 The owner of this repository doesn't take any commission for others' faults.
 According to the SJTU student handbook (2019 version),

 > It is a violation of the Honor Code for students to submit, as their own, work that is not the result of their own labor and thoughts.
 This applies, in particular, to ideas, expressions or work obtained from other students as well as from books, the internet, and other sources.
 The failure to properly credit ideas, expressions or work from others is considered plagiarism.